crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/yu-no-is-more-than-just-an-old-visual-novel-1835507618/index.md

 ### Side Note: The Anime Adaptation of *YU-NO*

-**Disclaimer **- Now that the anime is over, this part of the article<!-- --> I don’t agree with, and wouldn’t recommend<!-- --> watching the anime.
+**Disclaimer **- Now that the anime is over, this part of the article I don’t agree with, and wouldn’t recommend watching the anime.
 If you’re interested in my thoughts at the time feel free to read but I’m planning on writing a comparison article in the future.

 I’m going to start this section off by saying that I think the anime’s pretty good, but even so I’d recommend the Visual Novel for reasons I’ll explore in this section.
 As of episode 11, the anime’s finished 2 routes and both of them have handled the story excellently.
 The anime’s done* Higurashi* style, repeating in a loop with every few episodes going with one route, and at the rate we’re going, 24 seems to be plenty.
 The visuals, music, presentation, and story are all executed really well and I’m sure if you’re an anime-only viewer you’ll get a good experience with the show.
 It’s a really pleasing watch week by week, the pacing is on point, the story elements are represented in a way that is engaging and interesting, etc. Sure, there’s cut content, things needed to be streamlined to fit this epic of a work, but most of the things that have been cut is non-essential - item management, backtracking and things like that are gone and that doesn’t hinder the story experience at all.
 Given that you don’t have to faff about with figuring out where to go and item management, the anime streamlines the story for a lot of people, and is the much more accessible and engaging version for people.
 If you were to ask me, what’s really important for an adaptation is to convey the essence of a work, so the viewer can an experience that matches or beats the original source, and *YU-NO* does that.